 Gone are the days when you needed to make 50,000 identical parts to justify a robot.
 With prices going down and quality, reliability and flexibility going up, arc welding robotic systems are much easier to justify these days.
 Ten to fifteen years ago you had to spend roughly $150,000 to $200,000 to get a basic robotic cell.
 Today $65,000 – $80,000 can get you a basic turnkey system.

-If the answer to most of the following questions is “YES” then you probably need welding automation in your facility.
+Take a look at the questions below.
+If you answer “YES” to three or more then you probably need to consider welding automation in your facility.

 1. Is arc welding an important part of your manufacturing process?